filakhtov/gentoo-use-docs/dev-lang/rust.md

 This flag should only ever be enabled if there is a need to debug toolchain, standard library or compiler components of rust.

+### dist
+Install dist tarballs that were used for bootstrapping the Rust compiler itself.

+This flag should normally be disabled.

 ### doc
 Set the `docs` and `compiler-docs` options to `true` in the `build` section of the `config.toml` build configuration file.
 Install standard library, facade crates and the compiler documentation, as well as the `rustdoc` tool, that allows to generate documentation from the source code.